 Of important note, Hanalei is also a town of artists.
 Hanalei has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hanalei’s character.

-A relatively large number of people in Hanalei telecommute to their jobs.
-Overall, about 50.60% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 50.60% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hanalei is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Hanalei does not have a public transit system used by locals to get to and from work.
+Hanalei is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 If knowledge is power, Hanalei is a pretty powerful place.
 62.56% of the adults in Hanalei have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.